mooseyscountrygarden.com » Garden Tour » Jelly Bean Garden« Dandelion Weed | Corner Cordyline »

 Self-Sown Daisies

-The self-sown knee-high perennial daisies underneath have fresh clear lime green leaves, and will regrow after being cut back.
+The self-sown knee-high feverfew daisies underneath have fresh clear lime green leaves, and will regrow after being cut back.
 They'll last for many years.
-I've always called them Chamomile daisies.
-They always turn up by the hundreds in my home-made compost, too.
+They have button shaped flowers, and always turn up by the hundreds in my home-made compost, too.
 Nice work!